nrober1122/nrober1122.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student studying control and automation in the Aerospace Controls Lab in MIT's AeroAstro department.
+I am currently a PhD student in MIT's Department of Aeronautics and Astronautics.
+I work with Professor Jon How in the Aerospace Controls Lab studying the intersection of autonomy, control, and learning to develop safe autonomous systems.

 ---